cse110-fa22-group30/cse110-fa22-group30/specs/adrs/102022-WebApp-ADR2.md

 * Bad, maybe slower
 * Bad, require authentication
 ​
-### Website
+### site
 ​
-* Good, It is faster to finish the project with website format
+* Good, It is faster to finish the project with site format
 * Good, This is what CSE110 labs have been teaching and the data is easier to import.
 * Good, Most computers stick to a standard aspect ratio.
 (16:9)
 * Good, resistant to updates when compared to apps.
 (HTML, CSS, and JS are core foundations.)
-* Neutral, The final product is built for websites.
+* Neutral, The final product is built for sites.
 Easier for computers to use (mouse and keyboard), but harder for phones to use.
-* Bad, A website like this is usually build for phones in order to be more "portable" (as compared to a laptop)
+* Bad, A site like this is usually build for phones in order to be more "portable" (as compared to a laptop)
 * Bad, may have less interaction with users

 <!-- markdownlint-disable-file MD013 -->